-- Appointment of a lead independent director. - Independence of each non-employee director. - All Board committees (except the Executive Committee) are composed exclusively of independent directors. - Majority voting for directors in uncontested elections. - Executive session meetings for independent directors, conducted by the lead independent director. - Risk oversight by full Board and committees, including full Board review of comprehensive Management report on enterprise-wide assessment of risks.
+- Lead independent director with clearly defined roles and robust responsibilities. - Independence of seven of eight directors (with only our CEO being non-independent). - All Board committees (except the Executive Committee) are composed exclusively of independent directors. - Majority voting for directors in uncontested elections. - Executive session meetings for independent directors, chaired by the lead independent director. - Risk oversight by full Board and committees, including full Board review of comprehensive management report on enterprise-wide assessment of risks.

-- Robust director nomination process. - Board takes active role in succession planning for senior management roles. - Comprehensive annual Board and committee evaluations and self-assessments. - Compensation program for non-employee directors aligns the interests of directors with those of the Company's shareholders through with a mix of cash and equity-based compensation. - Annual Board review of Company business strategy. - Mandatory retirement age for directors pursuant to Company's By-laws.
+- Robust director nomination process. - Board takes active role in succession planning for senior management roles. - Comprehensive annual Board and committee evaluations and self-assessments. - Compensation program for non-employee directors aligns the interests of directors with those of the Company's shareholders through a mix of cash and equity-based compensation. - Board review of Company business strategy. - Mandatory retirement age for directors pursuant to Company's By-laws.

-2020 Board Composition
+2021 Board Composition